 Teeth whitening or bleaching to make teeth brilliant white is a normal dental treatment which boosts your confidence significantly.
 It is a form of dentistry and must be carried out by a dentist in a professional way.
 However, Teeth whitening is not permanent.
 Continuous oral care is a must if you want to maintain those white and bright teeth after your teeth whitening procedure.

-When you visit Dr. Mohamed Ali, he will thoroughly examine your mouth and will present you different options and also advise you on the best option, suited for you.
+When you visit Dr. Mohamed Ali at our San Francisco office, he will thoroughly examine your mouth and will present you different options and also advise you on the best option, suited for you.
 The billing experts will check your insurance benefits and offer a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan For Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solutions to make your treatment extremely affordable.
 We will be happy to answer all your questions.
 So just sit, relax, and get your teeth whitened.
 To schedule your free consultation, call us at 415.391.7751.